Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > **Recommendation**: Use **arc** for servers with 8GB+ RAM.
 Use **lru** for constrained systems.
 Increase **dircache size** (max entries) for best results.

+dircache rfork budget = *number* (default: *0*) **(G)**

+> Total memory budget in KB for caching resource fork data in the directory cache.
+When set to 0 (the default), resource fork caching is disabled.
+Resource fork caching stores small resource fork contents in memory to avoid repeated disk reads during FPGetFileDirParams and FPEnumerate operations.
+>
+> Maximum: 10485760 (10 GB in KB) total.

+dircache rfork maxsize = *number* (default: *1024*) **(G)**

+> Maximum size in KB of a single resource fork entry that will be cached.
+Resource forks larger than this value will not be cached even if the total budget has not been exhausted.
+>
+> Maximum: 10240 (10 MB in KB) per entry.

 **Note**: See Configuration chapter in the manual for more information